 After the cooler top was secured, then we added more straw all around the sides of the cooler and over the top of it, making sure to cover everything as completely as possible and pack it as tightly as straw can “pack.”
 (Note: it doesn’t exactly “pack” well, but you can sort of pat it down.)

 Once the storage bin was packed as full of straw as it could get, we finally put the storage bin top on it and snapped it shut.
-This photo shows it fully assembled resting under the open tailgate of our station wagon.

-You can see that some of the straw did fall into the bottom of the opening, but we figured that was OK.
+Some of the straw did fall into the bottom of the opening, but we figured that was OK.
 The wind or the cat’s comings-and-goings would eventually take care of that, and in any case it wouldn’t be a problem.

 Now that the cat shelter was done, all that remained was to take it outside where we’d planned to put it, and see if we could entice the cat to move into his new house!